 FOOD SECURITY SNAPSHOT

-Favourable estimates for the overall production of the 2012 main “meher” season crops
+Favourable outcome of the 2013 main “meher” season crop production

 Harvesting of the 2013 main “meher” season cereal crops is complete.
 Cereal production from the smallholder sector is estimated at about 23 million tonnes, about 10 percent above the level of the 2012 good harvest.
 Main season “kiremt” rains (June to September) have been generally abundant and well-distributed and the supply of agricultural inputs has been sufficient and timely.
 However, erratic and below average rains, coupled with floods and hailstorms, have reduced yields of “meher” crops in some marginal producing areas of Tigray, Amhara and Oromia regions.
 In addition, the onset of rains has been late by three/four weeks in some north-western sorghum producing areas and most farmers had to plant short-cycle early-maturing varieties of sorghum which have lower yields.
 The production of long-cycle crops, including sorghum, is expected to decline also in some bi-modal rainfall lowlands of north-eastern Tigray and Amhara regions.
 In these areas, the poor performance of the 2013 secondary “belg” season (March/July) often prevented the timely preparation of land for long-cycle crops, inducing farmers to plant short-cycle crops such as wheat, barley and teff.